pseudonym17/Thanksgiving-Recipes/README.md

 # Overview

-{Important!
-Do not say in this section that this is college assignment.
-Talk about what you are trying to accomplish as a software engineer to further your learning.}
+{Talk about what you are trying to accomplish as a software engineer to further your learning.}

 {Provide a description the web app that you wrote.
 Describe how to start a test server on your computer and what website to open up to see the first page of the app.}